 Getting everything checked through security can seem like a nightmare at times.
 You’ve forgotten to take the 5p coin out of your pocket again!
 So preparing for this in advance will help make not only your life easier, but also that of the security staff’s as well.
-Therefore, keep all your valuables in a safe place in your hand luggage so you are not throwing loose items into the trays.
-It may be called “security” but the staff are only really concerned with what’s going through, not what’s happening to it the other end!
-Another tip is bringing extra plastic bags with you and pre-pack your liquids – this means you can then extract it from your bag and put it in the tray with no faffing about fitting all your liquids in.
+Therefore, keep all your valuables in a safe place in your hand luggage, so you are not throwing loose items into the trays.
+Another tip is bringing extra plastic bags with you and pre-pack your liquids.
+This means you can then extract it from your bag and put it in the tray with no faffing about fitting all your liquids in.
 Do check it’s the right size though – they only allow a specific size (20cmx20cm).

 Speaking of security, some airports have exciting shops and eateries before security, on the check-in side but it’s best to ignore these and go straight through.
 You don’t want to head for security to find there’s an hour delay and your flight is in 40 minutes!

 Are you that the person who scrutinises their ticket and tries to work out where they will be sitting?
 Well, worry no more!
 We’ve got you covered with one of our many airport hacks!
 You can check out the plane that you’re flying on and book the best seats in advance for a comfortable journey.
 Or if you’re like us and want to catch those instagram worthy shots of the sky, this is definitely a must for you!
 So why not go ahead and book that window seat?
 On seatguru.com there are even reviews to help you make the decision!

 How many times do you stand at the baggage carousel, seeing black suitcase after black suitcase after black suitcase go on past?
 Of course, there are plenty of exciting, coloured suitcases available out there but if you just want to make your normal black one easy to spot, look at ways to make it distinctive and stand out.
 You can tie colourful scarves or ribbons around the handles – most suitcases have multiple handles so you can get at least a couple of the angles covered.
 Luggage belts are fairly easy to come across too, so if you opt for a brightly patterned one this can also help to catch your eye.
 Combine these with a bright luggage tag, perhaps some stickers or decals, and you won’t be picking up anyone else’s suitcase by mistake again!

 Don’t just follow the crowd, plan your waiting carefully.
-There is some suggestion that most people who are right-handed turn right by instinct, and so turning left may find you in the shorter queues, however I’m not too convinced how well this will work in practice!
+There is some suggestion that most people who are right-handed turn right by instinct, and so turning left may find you in the shorter queues.
+However, I’m not too convinced how well this will work in practice!
 Maybe try this out at your local supermarket or shopping centre first?

 One great tip though is to take a moment to look who is in the queue before you join it.
 If you’ve got a line dominated by families and tourists, it’s undoubtedly going to take longer.
 If possible look for the queue with businessmen or professionals who will probably know what they are doing and will also be wanting to move on as quickly as possible.

-Okay, so this isn’t an airport hack but it is to do with travelling!
+Okay, so this may not count as one of the airport hacks but it is to do with travelling!
 This has hit the news several times over the last few years but it really can work.
 Several travel websites and airline websites do track your behaviour through cookies.
 If it’s not the first time you’ve visited their site and looked at prices you may see higher prices than a first time visitor.
 Before you press that book button, try running the same quote in a browser you don’t normally use, or using one of the browser options such as “incognito” (Chrome) or it’s often called “private browsing”.
 If you don’t have these options, you can delete your cookies which will “tell” the website it’s your first time visiting.

 Make sure you’ve got name tags on your luggage.
 If the worst happens and your luggage is lost, these will really help the staff reunite you with your lost items!